robotics-masters/robohatmm1-docs/docs/example/donkeycar/robot_sbc/setup_jetson_nano_cn.md

 > Then you have a working version and can skip this portion of the guide.
 > However, following the swapfile portion of this guide has made performance more predictable and solves memory thrashing.

-The first step in building OpenCV is to define swap space on the Jetson Nano.
+The first 步骤 in building OpenCV is to define swap space on the Jetson Nano.
 The Jetson Nano has `4GB` of RAM.
 This is not sufficient to build OpenCV from source.
 Therefore we need to define swap space on the Nano to prevent memory thrashing.

 ```bash
 # Allocates 4G of additional swap space at /var/swapfile